TusharGupta-Developer/React.js/Recocillation_Fibre/VirtualDOM_Reconcillation_Fibre/README.md

 Fiber is the reconciliation algorithm introduced in React 16 to improve the way React manages updates to the user interface.
 It breaks rendering work into smaller units called "fibers," allowing React to pause and resume work as needed.
 This enables React to prioritize updates, manage complex component trees more efficiently, and ensure that the UI remains responsive, especially during heavy updates.

-## For a Better Understanding of Reconciliation and Fiber with Example
+## The Best Way to Understand Reconciliation and Fiber is Through Practical Examples:

 ```javascript
 import React, { useState } from 'react';